onevcat/ObservationBP/README.md

 ### Switching to Official Observation Framework

+When you can set iOS 17 or later as your deploy target, you can switch back to the official framework.

 1. Instead of importing `ObservationBP`, change to `import Observation`.
 2. Add `typealias ObservationView = Group` to allow the project building.
-Then remove all `ObservationView`.
+Then remove all `ObservationView` eventually.